Dr Cam is an expert in the field of managed funds and asset pricing with a special interest in pension funds.

 - 2003-2007: RMIT Business Portfolio PhD Scholarship.

-- Financial Markets (course coordinator: Open University Australia)
+- Financial Markets (Undergraduate)

-- Research Issues in Finance
+- Research Issues in Finance (Postgraduate)

 - Graduate Certificate in Tertiary Teaching and Learning, RMIT University, Melbourne, Australia.
 2011